SL3002 - Swallowing Disabilities Across the Lifespan

 This subject provides the foundation theoretical and professional skills necessary

-for competent practice in the assessment, diagnosis and treatment/management of swallowing
+for competent practice in the assessment, diagnosis, rehabilitation and other intervention

-and other intervention will be described, demonstrated and evaluated with respect
+assessment, diagnosis and intervention will be described, demonstrated and evaluated

-to clinical reasoning skills and evidence-based practice.
-The impact of swallowing
+with respect to clinical reasoning skills and evidence-based practice.
+The impact

-disabilities on activity and participation and multidisciplinary perspectives to management
+of swallowing difficulties on activity and participation and multidisciplinary perspectives

-- describe aetiological factors involved in swallowing disabilities;
+- describe and evaluate aetiological, comorbid and contributing factors involved in

 - analyse, interpret and report assessment findings and make recommendations for interventions